-Note: To allow for cumulative noise generated by multiple projects under the Concept Plan, individual projects under the Concept Plan should not utilise all of the noise envelope specified by the criteria outlined in Table 45.
+Note: To allow for cumulative noise generated by multiple projects under the Concept Plan, individual projects under the Concept Plan should not utilise all of the noise envelope specified by the criteria outlined in Table 5.

-2.18 The Proponent shall, in relation to any project associated with the Concept Plan, assess and implement feasible and reasonable noise mitigation measures to reduce traffic noise impacts associated with the total Concept Plan (including total truck movement limits identified in Table 3) on sensitive receivers where exceedances of traffic noise criteria have been predicted.
+2.17 The Proponent shall, prior to the commencement of operations for any project associated with the Concept Plan in the Container Terminal Precinct, assess and implement feasible and reasonable noise mitigation measures to reduce traffic noise impacts associated with the total Concept Plan on sensitive receivers where exceedances of traffic noise criteria have been predicted.
 The application of mitigation measures shall be consistent with the requirements of the NSW Road Noise Policy (DECCW, 2011).

-Concept Plan Site Noise Model

-2.19 The Proponent shall, prior to the lodgement or consideration of any project application associated with this Concept Plan, unless otherwise agreed by the Director-General, develop a Concept Plan Site Noise Model to facilitate the assessment of noise impacts and to report on compliance with project, precinct and Concept Plan noise criteria.
+2.18 The Proponent shall, prior to the lodgement or consideration of any project application associated with this Concept Plan, unless otherwise agreed by the Director-General, develop a Concept Plan Site Noise Model to facilitate the assessment of noise impacts and to report on compliance with project, precinct and Concept Plan noise criteria.
 The Noise Model shall take into consideration pre-project background noise levels at affected sensitive receivers and shall be maintained for the Concept Plan site until such time as the site is fully developed.